 - How does what you have read thus far line up with the way you pray?

 - When was the last time you prayed for “God’s will” to be done, even if it wasn’t what you wanted?

-- How would praying to decern what God wants change your relationship with God?
+- How would you pray to decern what God wants to change your relationship with God?

 Prayer is knowing that God hears you and trusting that he is here for you.
 That he is listening to both your words, your heart and will answer you through a variety of ways, through the indwelling power of the Holy Spirit, our “comforter, counselor” who reminds us that “He will never leave us nor forsake us.”